clicky/clicky.sh/content/posts/opinions/null-is-shit.md

 }
 ```

 The only issue of course is structs and immutability may not be the best approach.
 Imagine a 10Mb Bitmap, that would be an awful struct.

-## Option<T>
+## Options and Results

 Rust doesn't have null, which is lovely.
 Instead it uses `Option<T>` and `Result<T>`.
-C# doesn't have these natively, but they're not too hard to include.
+C# doesn't have these natively [(yet)](https://github.com/dotnet/csharplang/issues/8928), but they're not too hard to create.

-This style of coding will prevent nulls, exceptions and heartache.
+This style of coding will prevent all nulls, exceptions and heartache as long as you handle every result and option.
+It looks a bit verbose, but your code will always run as you intended it to with no hidden surprises.

 Imagine a Thanksgiving where your intolerant relatives just weren't invited?
 Doesn't that sound simpler, nicer and also leave more Turkey for everyone?